 About Eastern Michigan University

 Founded in 1849, Eastern is the second oldest university in Michigan.
-It currently serves 22,000 students pursuing undergraduate, graduate, specialist, doctoral and certificate degrees in the arts, sciences and professions.
+It currently serves more than 20,000 students pursuing undergraduate, graduate, specialist, doctoral and certificate degrees in the arts, sciences and professions.
 In all, more than 300 majors, minors and concentrations are delivered through the University's Colleges of Arts and Sciences; Business; Education; Health and Human Services; Technology, and its graduate school.
 EMU is regularly recognized by national publications for its excellence, diversity, and commitment to applied education.
 For more information about Eastern Michigan University, visit the University's website.